TirendazAcademy/PANDAS-TUTORIAL/README.md

 ![](https://images.unsplash.com/photo-1569396116180-210c182bedb8?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=749&q=80)

-## This repository contains notebooks that explain how to perform data analysis with Pandas.
+## 🔥 This repository contains notebooks that explain how to perform data analysis with Pandas.
+You can find the details of these notebooks in the following blog posts.
+If you like this repo, give me a star ✨ and share 😊

 ## Medium 👉  [![](https://img.shields.io/badge/Medium-English-purple.svg?&logo=medium&logoColor=white)](https://tirendazacademy.medium.com)